Explorer Mindset

 We developed a competency-based framework that identifies and codifies the Attitudes, Skills, and Knowledge that are indicators of the Explorer Mindset.

 The Explorer Mindset Learning Framework (EMLF) communicates National Geographic’s core beliefs and values about the role of inquiry and geography in engaging with the world to foster curiosity, build knowledge, and inspire informed action to protect the wonder of our world.
-National Geographic focuses on exploring in five critical areas.
+National Geographic focuses on exploring in six critical areas.

 Listen to the Explorer Mindset in action